Chapter 3 : Hedonism is our Middle Name

 'No,' he said firmly.
 'Absolutely not.'

 Silence fell.
 Tarquin drummed his fingers on the table.
 The bearded hermit man on stage finished spluttering at the gramophone and left, clambering down and disappearing into the crowd.
 A girl with a shock of frizzy red hair stepped up with what looked like a bright yellow guitar in her hand.
 Well, a very small guitar.
-A bonsai guitar.
+A bonsai guitar, if you will.

 'That's Morgana and her ukulele,' Gwendolyn/Raven explained.
 'She's got adequate mastery of the instrument, but her singing standards are-'